simonmichael/hledger/bin/README.md

 $ hledger plot -- bal -DH ^Assets -2
 ```

-## hledger-integrated scripts
+## HLEDGER-INTEGRATED

-These call hledger as a Haskell library, and so must be written in
+These are Haskell scripts or programs using the hledger-lib API, for maximum power/robustness.
-Haskell.
-They can use hledger's internal data types and can do
-anything hledger's built-in commands can do:
+They can use hledger's internal data types and do anything hledger's built-in commands can do.

 ### hledger-addon-example